What are Combine Harvesters?

 combine harvester

-Full-fed Combine Harvester
+Full-feed Combine Harvester

-When using a fully-fed combine harvester for harvesting, all the cut straw and grain heads go into the cylinder for threshing.
+When using a full-feed combine harvester for harvesting, all the cut straw and grain heads go into the cylinder for threshing.
 Because it needs to process the straw, it consumes more power.
 However, the total grain loss rate can be as low as 3.5%, and the impurity rate is less than 2%.

 A fully-fed combine harvesting machine has a relatively simple structure, featuring a reel and an auger.
 Additionally, driving a fully-fed combine harvesting machine doesn’t require lining up, making it faster and more versatile.

-Walking Type
+According to Walking Type

 Based on the walking type, combine harvesting machines can be divided into wheeled and crawler types.

-Wheeled self-propelled Combine Harvester
+Wheeled Combine Harvester

 Wheeled combine harvesting machines move using wheels, which keeps transportation costs low.
 However, they are not suitable for special road conditions.
 Wheeled harvesting machines have a stronger load capacity, a longer lifespan, and are easier and cheaper to repair.
-However since they have a smaller contact area with the ground, they may impact the soil.
+However, since they have a smaller contact area with the ground, they may impact the soil.

 <yoastmark class=

-Tracked Self-propelled Combine Harvester
+Crawler Combine Harvester

 Tracked combine harvesting machines move using tracks and need a trailer for transportation, which makes costs higher.
 However, they can operate smoothly on hilly terrain, terraced fields, and muddy ground.
 They have a weaker load capacity, and maintenance costs are higher due to the complexity of the tracks.